golanlevin/ExperimentalCapture/docs/assignment2-person.md

 * Heartbeat (pulse) plus full-body motion capture
 * Audio plus body skeleton data (from a Kinect)
 * LIDAR plus audio.....

+You may also use time-lapse and slow-motion approaches.....

 --